Getting a High TDS Reading with your Reverse Osmosis System?

 At this point, if you turn on the cycle and collect a cup of water from the tube and test it, you may think this is the correct TDS reading but that also would be wrong.
 When you begin the cycle, you must collect some initial water from the tube and set it aside because the initial spurt of water will have higher TDS (due to TDS creep).
 This small amount of higher initial TDS would be completely dispersed if you were instead collecting from an entire reservoir of filtered water.
 If you collect about a cup of water from the tube and set it aside, then collect and test a second cup, you will find the proper TDS level for an RO filter (under 50ppm).

-In other filters without a post filter like the AquaTru, you would test the filtered water from the reservoir and have found the correct TDS right away.
+In other water filters without a mineral post filter, you would test the filtered water from the reservoir and have found the correct TDS right away.
 However due to the post filter (which is a huge advantage of this system due to the replenishing it does of critical minerals) it makes it more difficult for those that like to verify the RO water quality.
 Hope this review helps give others the confidence I now have that this filter does indeed produce excellent quality reverse osmosis water!
 See for yourself using the above method!